stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/3_build_execute_investigative_playbook.md

 {{%expand "Click here for Console step by step"%}}

-  1. To build your playbook, go to the AWS Systems Manager console, and click on **Create Automation**.
+  1. To build our playbook, go ahead and go to the AWS Systems Manager console, click on **Create Automation**

   ![Section4 ](/Operations/200_Automating_operations_with_playbooks_and_runbooks/Images/section4-create-automation.png)

-  2. After clicking on **Creata automation**, in the next dialog enter Playbook-Gather-Resources in the **Name** field.
-Then paste the following notes in the **Description** box.
-Providing a robust description can assist other to correctly apply your script and help them recognize that it can be used in other contexts.
-Systems Manager supports putting in nots as markdown, so you are free to format the notes as desired.
+  2. Next, enter in `Playbook-Gather-Resources` in the **Name** and past in below notes in the **Description** box.
+This is to provide descriptions on what this playbook does.
+Systems Manager supports putting in nots as markdown, so feel free to format it as needed.

     ```
     # What is does this playbook do?